ykhayata/School_District_Analysis/README.md

     Suprisingly, we only see a 0.1% drop in avg math scores between the two results.

    ![Image 12-13-20 at 10 23 PM](https://user-images.githubusercontent.com/74481469/102047309-e2d38f80-3d91-11eb-9457-001f7dbf1a8f.jpeg)

+2: How is the school summary affected?

+    Obviously, the only changes we see here are a drop off in Thomas High School statistics.